Hand-Washing [en Español]

 When to wash your hands

-- Before and after preparing or serving food reduces your risk of catching or spreading bacteria that cause food poisoning.
+- Before, during, and after preparing food reduces your risk of catching or spreading bacteria that cause food poisoning.
 Be especially careful to wash before and after preparing poultry, raw eggs, meat, or seafood.

 Wash your hands after: